Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 select * from post where category_id = 2 and published
 ```

 We should drop that cache when we add, update or delete post with its old or new state satisfying `category_id = 2 and published` condition.
-So the time we save that cache we write along "invalidator" like that:
+So the time we save that cache we should write along "invalidator" like that:

 ``` sql
 category_id = 2 and published: K1 -- K1 is above query cache key